woocommerce/woocommerce-admin/readme.txt

 - Fix: Add target to the button to open it in a new tab  #7110
 - Fix: Make `Search` accept synchronous `autocompleter.options`. #6884
 - Fix: Set autoload to false for all remote inbox notifications options. #7060
-- Fix: Include onboarding settings on the analytic pages #7109
-- Fix: WCPay not working in local payments task #7151
-- Tweak: Only fetch remote payment gateway recommendations when opted in #6964
 - Tweak: Setup checklist copy revert. #7015
 - Tweak: Revert Card component removal #7167
 - Update: Task list component with new Experimental Task list. #6849